NASA will send live 4K signals from the International Space Station

 Carlos Fontanot, Imaginary Manager of ISS (NASA), has shared the experiences that the American Space Agency is carrying out in order to capture the splendor of Earth and Space, as well as life aboard the International Space Station (ISS), with the smallest detail.

-At a time when it has been twenty years since humans have continuously lived in space, the agency has its sights on returning to the Moon and traveling to Mars.
+At a time when it has been twenty years since humans have continuously inhabited space, the agency has its sights on returning to the Moon and traveling to Mars.
 “Without a doubt, they will be unique moments to be captured in Ultra High Definition,” commented Fontanot.

 Since 2015, the Space Station has had cameras RED Digital Cinema, currently using the RED Helium to capture Ultra High Definition with cinematic quality.
 Now, it is certifying the RED Komodo as a new digital cinema camera aboard the station starting next year.
 It also has smaller cameras like the camcorder Canon XF705.